li-lab-genetics/MetaSTAARlite-Tutorial/README.md

 #### Input: aGDS files and variant summary statistics files from Step 2.3 for each participating study.
 For more details, please see the R scripts.
 #### Output: 387 Rdata files with the user-defined names for protein-coding genes and 223 Rdata files with the user-defined names for ncRNA genes.
 For more details, please see the R scripts.

-## Summarization and visualization of association analysis results using MetaSTAARlite
+## Summarization and visualization of association analysis results using MetaSTAARliteSummary
 ### Step 5.0 (Optional): Select independent variants from a known variants list to be used in conditional meta-analysis
 An example file for a list of known total cholesterol associated variants (4-column format) in the *LDLR* locus is given in <a href="known_loci_LDLR.csv">`known_loci_LDLR.csv`</a>.